black-code1/freeCodeCamp/Learn-Form-Validation-by-Building-a-Calorie-Counter/README.md

 Your next step is to write a function that will get the calorie counts from the user's entries.

 Declare a getCaloriesFromInputs function, and give it a parameter called list.

+# Step 57
+In your new function, declare a calories variable and assign it the value 0.
+Use let to declare it, since you will be reassigning it later.